-The appointment of Deputy Chief Officers are also the subject of a vote by the Senior Management Employment Committee (SMEC), which is a committee of elected councillors.
+Deputy Chief Officers are Officers who report into a Chief Officer who reports into the Chief Executive.
+The appointment of Deputy Chief Officers is also the subject of a vote by the Senior Managers Employment Committee (SMEC), which is a committee of elected councillors.

-There are a small number of senior posts which are neither Chief Officer nor Deputy Chief officer posts which may attract a salary of £100,000 and which are not subject to a decision by the SMEC.
+There are a small number of senior posts, neither Chief Officer nor Deputy Chief Officer posts, that may attract a salary of £100,000 or more and which are not subject to a decision by the SMEC.

-6. Pay Progression for Chief Officers and Deputy Chef Officers
+6. Pay Progression for Chief Officers and Deputy Chief Officers